vboughner/bixby-capsule-with-aws/docs/05-api-gateway-setup.md

 ![Deploy 4](deploy-4.png)

 - click on the `memory-api` -> `Resources` link in the sidebar
-- repeat the process above, but use `prod` everywhere instead of `dev`
+- **repeat the process above** to deploy another stage, but this time use `prod`, instead of `dev`

 When you are done, you will have two deployment stages, `dev` and `prod`, and each wil have a stage environment variable called `env` that has a value equal to the stage name.

 ## Make the Gateway API Dynamic

-Now you make the API Gateway call a different lambda alias, depending on which deployment stage is used.
+Now we'll make the API Gateway call a different version of the lambda, using an alias, depending on which deployment stage is used.
 Try this:
 - click on the `memory-api` -> `Resources` link in the sidebar (see image below)
-- expand the api service and click on the `POST` operation
+- expand the api service by clicking on the triangle
+- click on the `POST` operation
 - click on the `Integration Request` link

 ![Dynamic Lambda Call 1](dynamic-lambda-call-1.png)